How to protect your business from currency volatility and economic headwinds

 How can businesses mitigate the risk?

-Pass on the risk to your suppliers and customers by operating in your native currency only or increasing your prices.
+Pass on the risk to your suppliers and customers by operating in sterling only or increasing your prices.

 Use forward contracts to hedge against currency fluctuations.